THE APPLICATION PORTAL IS CLOSED FOR SUMMER 2019

 - A 2.5 GPA.

-- At least one term of college-level coursework completed before enrolling in the program.
+- Completion of at least one term of college-level coursework, completed before enrolling in the program.

 - Continued college-level enrollment after the program.
 Students who graduate before the start of the program are ineligible.